Hamre Township, Beltrami County, Minnesota

 Hamre Township is a township in Beltrami County, Minnesota, United States.
-The population was 15 as of the 2000 census.
-A large share of the early settlers being natives of Hamre, Norway, caused the name to be selected.
+The population was 19 as of the 2020 census.
+A large share of the early settlers being natives of Hamre Municipality in Norway, caused the name to be selected.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.9 sqmi, of which 35.9 sqmi is land and 0.04 sqmi (0.06%) is water.